tronprotocol/documentation/TRX/Tron-doc.md

 ```
 If you want to use TRON address of string type (TLLM21wteSPs4hKjbxgmH1L6poyMjeTbHm) please refer to (2-4-7,2-4-8).

-### 5.2.4 The specila constants differ from Ethereum
+### 5.2.4 The Special Constants Differ from Ethereum

 1、Currency
 Like solidity supports ETH, TRON VM supports trx and sun, 1 trx = 1000000 sun, case sensitive, only support lower case. tron-studio supports trx and sun, remix does not support trx and sun.